-If the words “solo female camping” have you quivering in your hiking boots and hiding in your sleeping bag, we get it.
-The idea of spending time alone in the remote wilderness as a woman can be overwhelming and straight-up frightening.
+If the thought of camping on your own as a woman have you quivering in your hiking boots and hiding in your sleeping bag, we get it.
+The idea of spending time alone in the remote wilderness as a female can be overwhelming and straight-up frightening.

 But camping alone offers a one-of-a-kind sense of accomplishment and adventure that everyone should have a chance to enjoy, regardless of gender.
 Many women feel like they’ve got to miss out on all the fun over safety concerns.
 We’re hoping to change your mind about that!